Marimo

 pip install marimo

-IDE integration is marimo’s weak suit for me thus far.
-I use VS Code for Python and the marimo extension is a little janky thus far.
+IDE integration has been marimo’s weak suit for me so far.
+I use VS Code for Python — the marimo extension exists, but it’s somewhat janky.

-As per this GitHub issue I needed the following config for VS Code to find the marimo interpreter to stop it beachballing forever:
+According to this GitHub issue, I needed the following config for VS Code to find the marimo interpreter and stop it from beachballing forever:

 {